mimolabs/mimolabs.github.io/_posts/2018-06-18-otp-logins-with-twilio.markdown

 description: Learn how to setup an OTP splash page with Twilio and UniFi
 ---

-# Setup an OTP login page using the MIMO Community Edition
+# Offering OTP / SMS Logins with MIMO

 If you're using the open source version ([MIMO Community Edition](https://oh-mimo.com/self-hosted-splash-pages/)), you can now offer OTP logins.
 All you need is a functioning version of MIMO and a Twilio account.
 To setup MIMO, follow the tutorial [here](https://oh-mimo.com/blog/install-mimo-digital-ocean.html) or [here](https://github.com/mimolabs/mimo-docker).
 It will take you less than 30 minutes to get things running.
 You can sign-up for a Twilio account [here](https://www.twilio.com/try-twilio).